Transit Art Curriculum

 If you use all the lessons, the Transit Art project takes 12 hours total to teach, but there are a few adjustments you can make to make the project shorter to fit the amount of time you have to implement the curriculum.

-• No Enrichment/Guest Speaker Lessons: Without including any of the enrichment or guest speakers, the curriculum takes about 9 hours to teach.
+• No Enrichment Lessons: Without including any of the enrichment lessons, the curriculum takes about 9 hours to teach.
 These lessons are marked in the unit overview below.

 • Large Scale Layout (STEAM lesson)